ArchiveBox/docs/Upgrading-or-Merging-Archives.md

   ```
   For more information about why Snapshot index files are usually updated lazily, see: https://github.com/ArchiveBox/ArchiveBox/issues/962

+After you've confirmed your Snapshots are present in the new index, the old `index.sqlite3`, `index.json`, `index.html`, etc. main index files from the old archives can be safely deleted.
+You can optionally merge the contents of `ArchiveBox.conf` (your ArchiveBox config options), `sources/` (copies of all URLs imported in their original format), `logs/` (ArchiveBox error logs and debug info), and other root-level items yourself if that data is important to you.

 ---

 ## Modify the ArchiveBox SQLite3 DB directly